 Interested in drone technology but don’t think it can have a commercial application for your business?
 Think again.
-Enterprise drones are having an outstanding impact in industries ranging from mining to real estate, to construction and agriculture.
-All of this is possible due to a wide variety of specialized drones and payloads offering customized features that are right for nearly any job.
+Drone operation for commercial purposes is having an outstanding impact in industries ranging from mining to real estate, to construction and agriculture.
+All of this is possible due to a wide variety of specialized uncrewed aerial vehicle types and payloads offering customized features that are right for nearly any job.

-Read on to discover how enterprise-level unmanned aerial vehicles (UAV) are transforming businesses around the world.
+Read on to discover how enterprise-level uncrewed aerial vehicles (UAV) are transforming businesses around the world.
 Is your business next?

 How today’s businesses use drones